nv0skar/Mars/README.md

 ```
 import mars # Import Mars
-conf = mars.object("fileName.json") # Set the path to the save file
+conf = mars.object("fileName.json", 0) # Set the path to the save file
 var1 = mars.mars("var1", True, conf) # Define the var
 var1.get() # Get the value
 ```
 You're going to get `"Hello!"`

 ## Explanation
+1. `mars.object("path", 0)`
-1. `mars.object("path")` -> Here you have to define the path of the file to save and load the variables.
+- In the first argument you have to define the path of the save file.
+- In the second argument you have to specify the type of file (JSON=0 or Plist=1).
 2. `mars.mars("key", "default_value", object)`
 - In the first argument you have to define the key name.
 The key name Is the identification of the variable inside of the save file
 - In the second argument you have to define the default value of the variable.